bitcoinbrink/website/_posts/2026-03-10-niklas-brink-epoch.md

 This month, we're proud to celebrate a significant milestone for Brink engineer Niklas Gögge ([GitHub][niklas github], [X][niklas x]): four years of dedicated, security-focused work on Bitcoin Core at Brink.
-From his earliest days working on Utreexo, to hardening Bitcoin Core's P2P code through fuzzing, to becoming the architect of an entirely new approach to full-system Bitcoin security testing, Niklas has persistently (and quietly) made Bitcoin harder to break by breaking it himself, and we are grateful for it.
+Whether Niklas was working on Utreexo, hardening Bitcoin Core's P2P code through fuzzing, or developing an entirely new approach to full-system Bitcoin security testing, Niklas has persistently (and quietly) made Bitcoin harder to break by breaking it himself.
+We’re grateful to have him doing it.

 ## **Finding the Bugs Before Attackers Do**

-Niklas [joined Brink][niklas grant] as a grantee in early 2022, coming from Technische Universität Berlin with a background in computer science and a good intuition of where Bitcoin Core was most vulnerable: its peer-to-peer networking layer.
+Niklas [began his journey with Brink][niklas grant] as a grantee in early 2022, after studying computer science at Technische Universität Berlin.
+He arrived with a strong intuition of where Bitcoin Core was most vulnerable: its peer-to-peer networking layer.

 His focus was to make Bitcoin Core's P2P layer more robust through review, testing, and fuzzing.
-What followed was four years of security work that has demonstrably improved the resilience of Bitcoin's reference implementation among other projects in the Bitcoin ecosystem.
+What followed were four years of security work that demonstrably improved the resilience of Bitcoin's reference implementation and influenced other projects in the Bitcoin ecosystem.

-In 2021, he discovered and responsibly disclosed [two denial-of-service vulnerabilities in LND][lnd-dos], finding that an attacker could crash nodes by exhausting their memory with premature channel updates, and separately censor channel updates from propagating across the network.
-These and other bugs were [responsibly disclosed][responsible disclosures optech].
+Even before joining Brink, Niklas was already discovering vulnerabilities.
+In 2021, he discovered and subsequently responsibly disclosed [two denial-of-service vulnerabilities in LND][lnd-dos], finding that an attacker could crash nodes by exhausting their memory with premature channel updates, and separately censor channel updates from propagating across the network.
+These and other bugs were [responsibly disclosed][responsible disclosures optech] through appropriate channels.

 ## **Building the Testing Infrastructure**

-In addition to individuals manually finding bugs, mature projects find bugs systematically, hopefully before they reach end users.
-This is another initiative Niklas tackled.
+In mature software projects, bugs are not only discovered manually by developers, but they are also found systematically through automated testing, ideally before they reach end users.
+Improving this testing infrastructure was another initiative Niklas tackled.

-When Niklas started contributing, Bitcoin Core already had a body of unit-level fuzz tests, but significant testing gaps remained in the P2P code.
-Niklas set to work expanding the number of fuzz-testable targets and refactoring P2P net processing to be more fuzzer-friendly.
-By 2023, [he helped grow Bitcoin Core's fuzz targets to approximately 200][fuzzing blog].
+When Niklas started contributing, Bitcoin Core already had a body of unit-level fuzz tests.
+However, significant testing gaps remained in the P2P networking code.
+Niklas worked to expand the number of fuzz-testable targets and refactored parts of the P2P network processing to be more compatible with fuzz tezting.
+By 2023, [he had helped grow Bitcoin Core's fuzz targets to approximately 200][fuzzing blog].

-But Niklas also ran into (a common) friction when trying to improve testing in a conservative project.
-Refactoring code to make it more testable requires significant reviewer time, a notoriously bottlenecked resource in open source and Bitcoin development.
-It is a bit of a chicken-and-egg problem in that additional tests would help de-risk refactoring, but adding tests requires refactoring.
+But Niklas also encountered a common challenge when trying to improve testing in a conservative project.
+Refactoring code to make it easier to test requires significant reviewer time, a notoriously scarce resource in open source and Bitcoin development.
+This creates a chicken-and-egg problem: additional tests would help make refactoring safer, but adding tests often requires refactoring the code first.
 And all of it requires review time.
-Rather than push forever against that, Niklas began to approach the problem differently...
+Rather than pushing indefinitely against that bottleneck, Niklas began approaching the problem differently.

 ## **Fuzzamoto**

 The result of that thinking is [Fuzzamoto][fuzzamoto blog].

-Started in early 2025, Fuzzamoto is a fuzz testing framework for Bitcoin full nodes that takes a different approach from Bitcoin's historical in-process fuzz harnesses.
+Started in early
+2025, Fuzzamoto is a fuzz testing framework for Bitcoin full nodes that takes a different approach from Bitcoin's historical in-process fuzz harnesses.

-Bitcoin Core already had functional tests capable of creating and running live Bitcoin Core instances and then running tests through the node's existing interfaces like RPC, P2P, IPC.
+Bitcoin Core already had functional tests capable of creating and running live Bitcoin Core instances and then running tests through the node's existing interfaces such as RPC, P2P, and IPC.
 These tests already achieved broad code coverage and caught real bugs.
-But they only test specific individual known scenarios, not the broader space of possible inputs and sequences.
-What if we could take the same approach as the functional tests, but replace the individual hard-coded scenarios with a tool that can throw a huge volume of (quasi) random inputs at Bitcoin Core?
+However, they only tested specific, known scenarios rather than exploring the broader space of possible inputs and sequences.
+What if we took the same approach as the functional tests, but replaced the individual hard-coded scenarios with a tool capable of throwing a massive volume of quasi-random inputs at Bitcoin Core?

 Mining for bugs.

 That's what Fuzzamoto does.
-It runs Bitcoin nodes inside a specialized virtual machine that can take a snapshot of all its state, run a test, and rapidly reset to it after each fuzzing iteration.
-This means you can set up a desired node state once (say, mine a few blocks and then broadcast a couple transactions), take a snapshot, then execute tests from that snapshot state.
-This can result in thousands of test iterations per second against a running Bitcoin node without any refactoring in Bitcoin Core.
+It runs Bitcoin nodes inside a specialized virtual machine that can take a snapshot of the entire system, run a test, and rapidly reset to to the snapshotted state after each fuzzing iteration.
+This means any desired initial test state can be set up once (say, mine a few blocks and then broadcast a couple transactions), take a snapshot, then execute tests from that snapshot state.
+The result is thousands of test iterations per second against a live Bitcoin node.

-Best of all, Fuzzamoto requires no changes to the Bitcoin Core code.
-It can work against the actual production binaries.
-This sidesteps the review-burden problem entirely and means it can be applied continuously to any new release or even individual pull requests in the future.
-The tool is also Bitcoin-implementation-agnostic meaning it can test Bitcoin Core, btcd, or other implementations simultaneously for differential testing, finding bugs that only manifest as differences in behavior between implementations, especially important for consensus.
+Perhaps most importantly, Fuzzamoto requires no changes to the Bitcoin Core code.
+It tests against the actual production binaries.
+This sidesteps the review-bottleneck problem entirely and makes it possible to continuously test new releases or even individual pull requests in the future.

+The tool is also
+Bitcoin-implementation-agnostic, meaning it can test Bitcoin Core, btcd, or other implementations simultaneously.
+This enables _differential testing_, finding bugs that appear as differences in behavior between implementations, which is especially important for consensus.

-Early results validated the approach as Fuzzamoto found a bug in Bitcoin Core's block index data structure.
-When a bug is found, Fuzzamoto's test cases can be directly converted back into Bitcoin Core functional tests, making it easy for maintainers to easily reproduce and triage issues using familiar tools and preventing future bugs.
+Early results validated the approach when Fuzzamoto found a bug in Bitcoin Core's block index data structure.
+When a bug is found, Fuzzamoto's test cases can be converted directly back into Bitcoin Core functional tests, making it easy for maintainers to easily reproduce and triage issues using familiar tools and preventing future bugs.